pandas-dev/pandas/doc/source/getting_started/intro_tutorials/05_add_columns.rst

     </ul>
     </div>

-How to create new columns derived from existing columns?
+How to create new columns derived from existing columns
 --------------------------------------------------------

 .. image:: ../../_static/schemas/05_newcolumn_1.svg